Environmental Chemist

 Education and Skills

-If you are a high school student considering a career as an environmental chemist, you should have strong marks or an interest in:
+If you are a high school student considering a career as an environmental chemist, you should have a background or interest in:

 • Chemistry